-Develop Management Practices to Help Safeguard Species and Ecosystems from Climate Risk California's natural resource management efforts are largely focused on maintaining robust species populations and healthy ecosystems.
+Develop Management Practices to Help Safeguard Species and Ecosystems from Climate Risk

+California's natural resource management efforts are largely focused on maintaining robust species populations and healthy ecosystems.
 Safeguarding California identified two types of actions needed to successfully manage natural resources in the face of climate change: 1) Improve habitat connectivity and protect climate refugia, and 2) Implement adaptive management studies.
 The following paragraphs describe actions taken to incorporate climate considerations into the state's biodiversity and habitat-related management practices.

-State Wildlife Action Plan 2015 Update: After a multi-year development period, a draft of the 2015 State Wildlife Action Plan7 was released in May for public review and comment.
+State Wildlife Action Plan 2015 Update: After a multi-year development period, the 2015 State Wildlife Action Plan was finalized on October 1, 2015 and recently approved by the U.S. Fish and Wildlife Service.
+It is now available on the CDFW website.
 Climate change adaptation was considered during the development of SWAP 2015 by analyzing the impacts of climate change on ecosystems, using climate change vulnerability as a criterion for Species of Greatest Conservation Need, and developing conservation strategies that address impacts of climate change.
-The draft SWAP 2015 update identifies how the SWAP conservation strategies align with Safeguarding California and the National Fish, Wildlife, and Plants Climate Adaptation Strategy, thus achieving and being accountable for important climate adaptation co-benefits through SWAP's planned implementation.
-The SWAP document is set to be finalized in October 2015.
+The SWAP 2015 update identifies how the SWAP conservation strategies align with Safeguarding California and the National Fish, Wildlife, and Plants Climate Adaptation Strategy, thus achieving and being accountable for important climate adaptation cobenefits through SWAP's planned implementation.